 A day at Ethiopian school is very similar to that of a day spent in a Canadian school.
 Many children will ride the bus, those who are near the school will walk.
 As kids arrive at school there will be a time to play and recess will be held throughout the day.
 There are a variety of school subjects such as English, Amharic (the local language), reading and writing, math, science, civic studies, computer class and of course many children’s favorite: gym class.
 Much of the time you will the children playing soccer!

 Another element that is incorporated into our schools if our Feeding Program.
 For all those who are underprivileged, lunch is provided through the sponsorship program for all those that attend.
 Lunch could include injera (local flatbread), with a spicy sauce, it could be pasta or rice with a sauce.
 We are very thankful for the lunch ladies who work so very hard to feed hundreds of kids each day for lunch.

 All of our school staff are Ethiopian University graduates that hold either diplomas or degrees in Education.
 We have approximately 25 staff members.
 We would love to have a staff room for our teachers as we think they deserve to have a comfortable place to relax!

-This is a new concept in Ethiopia.
 We also have a computer lab which started in 2015 and students are learning computer skills.
 The one thing the school lacks for now is a proper science lab and that will be the next project that is taken on.

-It’s our goal to produce the best-educated young adults possible, and to send them forth into the world with purpose and a challenge to make a difference in their country.
+It’s our goal to produce the best-educated young adults possible and to send them forth into the world with purpose and a challenge to make a difference in their country.

-Teachers and staff pour themselves into these previously hopeless lives, while pointing the children to Jesus all the while.
+Teachers and staff pour themselves into these previously hopeless lives while pointing the children to Jesus all the while.
 The students are transformed into dedicated, hope-filled, contributing members of society – fully equipped to fulfill their God-given destiny.